Joe DelaneyCalled to the bar 2006 Junior

 - Apple v Nokia : Wide-ranging mobile phone related litigation.

 - An LCIA Arbitration : Instructed to assist commercial counsel in relation to intellectual property issues arising out of a patent and know-how licensing agreement concerning neurotoxins.

-- Diageo v Intercontinental Brands EWCA Civ 920; 1 All E.R.
+- Diageo v Intercontinental Brands EWCA Civ 920 1 All E.R.
 242; E.T.M.R.
 57; R.P.C.
-2 (Court of Appeal) EWHC 17 (Ch); 3 All E.R.
+2 (Court of Appeal) ) EWHC 17 (Ch): 3 All E.R.
 147; E.T.M.R.
 17; R.P.C.
-12 (High Court): Represented Diageo at trial and on appeal in this widely-reported action for extended form passing-off involving the ‘VODKAT’ range of products.
+12 (High Court): Extended form passing-off involving the ‘VODKAT’ range of products.

 S. Wheelwright, S. Baron-Cohen, N. Goldenfeld, J. Delaney, D. Fine, R. Smith, L. Weil and A. Wakabayashi, (2006).
 “Predicting Autism Spectrum Quotient (AQ) from the Systemizing Quotient-Revised (SQ-R) and Empathy Quotient (EQ)”, Brain Research 1079:47-56 A. Wakabayashi, S. Baron-Cohen, S. Wheelwright, N. Goldenfeld, J. Delaney, D. Fine, R. Smith and L. Weil, (2006).
 “Development of short forms of the Empathy Quotient (EQ-Short) and the Systemizing Quotient (SQ-Short)”, Personality and Individual Differences, Volume 41, Issue 5, October 2006, Pages 929-940

 Professional Association Memberships